ddewaele/GoogleMapsV2WithActionBarSherlock/part2.md

 If you want to programmatically highlight a marker, and you either have a reference to it, or you know the index of the marker, simply call the highlightMarker directly.
 It will maintain the proper state (selectedMarker) and do the highlighting.

-### Some useful methods to have to manage your markers

-If you're working with maps a lot, and you have more than one app that uses maps, it's interesting to encapsulate all of this into your own custom map fragment.
-The following generic methods can be placed on the MapFragment so that you can not only drop the fragment into your layout, but also re-use a lot of the business logic associated with marker management.

-Adds a marker to the map.

-{% highlight java %}
-public void addMarkerToMap(LatLng latLng) {
-	Marker marker = googleMap.addMarker(new MarkerOptions().position(latLng)
-			 .title("title")
-			 .snippet("snippet"));
-	markers.add(marker);

-}
-{% endhighlight %}

-Clears all markers from the map.

-{% highlight java %}
-public void clearMarkers() {
-	googleMap.clear();
-	markers.clear();
-}
-{% endhighlight %}

-Remove the currently selected marker.

-{% highlight java %}
-public void removeSelectedMarker() {
-	this.markers.remove(this.selectedMarker);
-	this.selectedMarker.remove();
-}
-{% endhighlight %}

-Highlight the marker by index.

-{% highlight java %}
-private void highLightMarker(int index) {
-	highLightMarker(markers.get(index));
-}
-{% endhighlight %}

-Highlight the marker by marker.

-{% highlight java %}
-private void highLightMarker(Marker marker) {
-	marker.setIcon(BitmapDescriptorFactory.defaultMarker(BitmapDescriptorFactory.HUE_AZURE));
-	marker.showInfoWindow();
-	this.selectedMarker=marker;
-}
-{% endhighlight %}

-### Re-usability

-A lot of the stuff we've discussed here are generic / re-usable	that you want to have at your disposal when dealing with maps.
-It's important to position them on the proper level in your code.
-Placing them on the `MapFragment` is an ideal way to promote re-use as

-- the methods are tightly coupled with the map
-- the methods are eligable for re-used
-- the MapFragment containing these methods can be easily embedded in another layout

 ### Custom InfoWindows